-Important Notes: All FY2024 Grants administered by MCSS are State issued Funds.
+Important Notes: The FY2026 SSFG administered by MCSS is funded with State issued Special Funds.
 Applicants must provide a copy of their IRS Form W-9 to MCSS with their application.

 Introduction & Scope: To enhance the use of the Safe Schools Fund, MCSS is encouraging local education agencies to consider partnerships with other local education agencies for training and exercise projects.
 MCSS supports partnerships between local education agencies that together determine the greatest need, and therefore, the best utilization of grant funds for their application.